Becca-Boop/QEditor/README.md

 It is written in Python using Django, and is run as a web server.
 Once it is up and running, access it via your browser.
 Help files are included, and accessed from within it.

+# Get QEditor

+Firstly, you need QEditor.
+Click the "Code" button towards the top right of this page, and select download.
+The code will be downloaded as a ZIP file; you need to extract that into a convenient location.

+# Install Python/Django

 To run it you will need to download Python and Django.
 Download Python from here, if you do not already have it: https://www.python.org/downloads/